quil-lang/quilc/src/tools/README.md

 ## Circuit Diagrams

 Render a Quil `parsed-program` object as a circuit diagram.
-This uses `common-lisp-jupyter` for inline rendering in Jupyter notebooks, but is also usable outside of a Jupyter session (e.g. the results can be saved to an SVG file).
+There are a few possible backends:
+- `:jupyter-svg` (default) render to SVG and show inline in a Jupyter notebook
+- `:slime-png` render to a PNG and show inline in a Slime session
+- `:latex` just produce quantikz source for the diagram

-### Usage
+### Example Usage

 To generate a Jupyter SVG object capable of rendering inline,
 ```